paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-081-acquisition-and-operation-of-hospital-and-domiciliary-facilities-procurement-and-supply-enhanced-use-leases-of-real-property.md

 ## § 8165.
 Use of proceeds
 **(a)**

-(1) Funds received by the Department under an enhanced-use lease and remaining after any deduction from those funds under subsection (b) shall be deposited in the Department of Veterans Affairs Medical Care Collections Fund established under [section 1729A of this title](./chapter-017-hospital-nursing-home-domiciliary-and-medical-care.md#section-1729a).
+(1) Funds received by the Department under an enhanced-use lease and remaining after any deduction from those funds under subsection (b) shall, at the discretion of the Secretary, be deposited in—

+  (A) the Department of Veterans Affairs Medical Care Collections Fund established under [section 1729A of this title](./chapter-017-hospital-nursing-home-domiciliary-and-medical-care.md#section-1729a); or

+  (B) the Medical Facilities or Construction, Minor Projects account of the Department to be used to defray the costs of administration, maintenance, repair, and related expenses incurred by the Department with respect to property that is owned by or under the jurisdiction or control of the Department.

 (2) Funds received by the Department from a disposal of leased property under [section 8164 of this title](./chapter-081-acquisition-and-operation-of-hospital-and-domiciliary-facilities-procurement-and-supply-enhanced-use-leases-of-real-property.md#section-8164) shall be deposited into the Department of Veterans Affairs Construction, Major Projects account or Construction, Minor Projects account, as the Secretary considers appropriate.